LakshThilo/JavaDesignPatterns/README.md

     - Structure of classes shows each part of the pattern and how they are related.
     - Code examples: in one each design pattern consists of two examples, and some of the examples contain two packages before and after packages.
       Before-package shows the code before applying the design pattern, and After-package shows how the code looks after applying the design pattern.

+You can simply download and practice the code.